Optimal witnessing of the quantum Fisher information with few measurements: Examples

-To give a concrete example, we choose $W_1=J_z,$ $W_2=J_x^2$ and $W_3=J_x$ for the operators to be measured.
-We change $w_1$ and $w_2$ in some interval.
-We also require that $w_3=0,$ since we assume that the mean spin points into the $z$-direction \footnote{Due to symmetries of the problem, when minimzing $F_Q[\varrho,J_y]$ with the constrains on $\exs{J_z}$ and $\exs{J_x^2}$, we do not have to add explicitly the constraint $\exs{J_x}=0.$ Optimization with only the first two constraints will give the same bound \CITESUPP. }.
-This is reasonable since in most spin-squeezing experiments we know the direction of the mean spin.
-Our results can be seen in \FIG{fig:spin-squeezing}(a).
+Our results are shown in \FIG{fig:spin-squeezing}(a).
 We chose $N=4$ particles since for small $N$ the main features of the plot are clearly visible.
-The white areas correspond to non-physical combination of expectation values.
-States at the boundary can be obtained as ground states of $H_{{\rm bnd}}^{(\pm)}(\mu)=\pm J_x^2-\mu J_z$ \CITESUPP.
-In \FIG{fig:spin-squeezing}(a), the state fully polarized in the $z$-direction, an initial state for spin-squeezing experiments, corresponds to point P. The Dicke state \eqref{eq:Dicke} corresponds to point D \footnote{Outside the symmetric subspace, there are other states with $\exs{J_l}=0.$ For example, such a state is the multiparticle singlet.
+The white areas correspond to nonphysical combinations of expectation values.
+States at the boundary can be obtained as ground states of $H_{{\rm bnd}}^{(\pm)}(\mu)=\pm J_x^2-\mu J_z$ (\APPENDIX{sec:physicalboundry_appendix}).
+In \FIG{fig:spin-squeezing}(a), the state fully polarized in the $z$ direction, an initial state for spin-squeezing experiments, corresponds to point P. The Dicke state, \eqref{eq:Dicke}, corresponds to point D \footnote{Outside the symmetric subspace, there are other states with $\exs{J_z}=\exs{J_x^2}=0,$ which also correspond to point D. For example, such a state is the multiparticle singlet.
 However, usual spin-squeezing procedures remain in the symmetric subspace, thus we discuss only the Dicke state.}.
-Spin squeezing makes $\va{J_x}$ decrease, while $\exs{J_z}$ also decreases somewhat.
+Spin-squeezing makes $\va{J_x}$ decrease, while $\exs{J_z}$ also decreases somewhat.
 Hence, at least for small squeezing, it corresponds to moving down from point P towards point D on the boundary of the plot, while the metrological usefulness is increasing.
-Below the dashed line $\mathcal{F}_Q[\varrho,J_y]/N>1,$ hence the state possesses metrologically useful entanglement \cite{Pezze2009Entanglement}.
-The equal mixture of $\ket{000..00}_x$ and $\ket{111..11}_x$ corresponds to point M, with $F_Q[\varrho_M,J_y]=N.$ Finally, the completely mixed state corresponds to point C. It cannot be used for metrology, hence $\mathcal{F}_Q[\varrho_C,J_y]=0.$
+Below the dashed line $\mathcal{F}_{\rm Q}[\varrho,J_y]/N>1,$ hence the state possesses metrologically useful entanglement \cite{Pezze2009Entanglement}.
+The equal mixture of $\ket{000..00}_x$ and $\ket{111..11}_x$ corresponds to point M, with ${\mathcal F}_{\rm Q}[\varrho_M,J_y]=N.$ Finally, the completely mixed state corresponds to point C. It cannot be used for metrology, hence $\mathcal{F}_{\rm Q}[\varrho_C,J_y]=0.$